Skip Ribbon Commands

 He also introduced a resolution that created a special legislative commission to study privacy protection on the Internet.
 The 11-member Rhode Island Online Data Transparency and Privacy Protection Commission studied and made recommendations on legislation for protecting individuals from disclosures of information.

-He graduated from Toll Gate High School in 2005 and earned a bachelor’s degree in political science and history from Providence College in 2009.
+Representative Shanley graduated from Toll Gate High School in 2005 and earned a bachelor’s degree in political science and history from Providence College in 2009.
 He earned his juris doctor from Catholic University in 2012.
 He practices law with the firm Gursky/Wiens.

 Born Oct.
-17, 1986, he and his wife, Meredith (Garrity), reside in Warwick with their son, Maxwell and daughter, Lucille.
+17, 1986, he and his wife, Meredith (Garrity), reside in Warwick with their son, Maxwell, and daughter, Lucille.